 Things to Watch Out For

-- All parts are toxic and touching it can cause contact dermatitis
+All parts of blue plumbago are toxic and touching it can cause contact dermatitis.

 Optimal Growing Conditions